 Simply put, a home improvement loan is a monetary loan that's taken in order to update your property or get major home repairs done.
 The money is repaid in regular payments over a set period of time.

 Here are some terms and values to understand your home improvement loan better:

 A credit score refers to a number (ranging from 300 to 850) that indicates how “creditworthy” a person is.
-The score is determined from an analysis of the person’s credit files and credit report.
+The score is determined from an analysis of the person's credit files and credit report.
 The higher the credit score, the greater the chance of that person will qualify for a loan.
-They will also get more favourable interest rates and credit limits.
+They will also get more favorable interest rates and credit limits.

 This refers to the amount of money you receive from the lender, minus any origination fee.
 Borrowers with an excellent credit score and an impeccable credit report are usually able to secure a higher loan amount.

 The loan type refers to the kind of home improvement loan that you receive from a bank or financial institution in exchange for future repayment of the principal amount as well as interest.

 The types of loan you choose from are an unsecured loan (a personal loan or cash advance loan) or a secured loan (mortgage, home equity or home equity line of credit).

 This refers to your loan repayment schedule.
 Most loan companies give you the option of choosing between monthly, semi-monthly or bi-weekly loan payments.